 Gross domestic product (GDP) is a traditional way to measure economic welfare since individuals have a preference for higher incomes over lower incomes.

-However, nominal GDP not always demonstrates a precise view about an economy since it does not account for the alteration in price levels, the population of the country and it omits the dynamic dimension.
-For these reasons the following measures are developed which provide a more complete perspective about economic development:
+However, nominal GDP cannot always demonstrate a precise view of an economy since it does not account for the alteration in price levels and the country's population and omits the dynamic dimension.
+For these reasons, the following measures were developed which provide a more complete view of economic development:

-- Real GDP: an inflation-adjusted measure which indicates the value in base-year prices.
-It can also be referred to as "constant-price", "inflation-corrected" GDP or "constant dollar GDP."
+- Real GDP: an inflation-adjusted measure that indicates the value in base-year prices.
+It can also be referred to as "constant-price", "inflation-corrected" GDP, or "constant dollar GDP."
 See our [real GDP calculator] to learn more. (calc:5081)

-- GDP per capita: a measure of country's gross domestic product per person.
+- GDP per capita: a measure of a country's gross domestic product per person.

-- GDP growth rate: in other words economic growth rate, it measures the increase in the inflation-adjusted market value of the goods and services produced by an economy over time.
-It is conventionally measured as the percent rate of increase in real gross domestic product, or real GDP.
+- GDP growth rate: in other words, economic growth rate, measures the increase in the inflation-adjusted market value of the goods and services produced by an economy over time.
+It is conventionally measured as the percent rate of increase in the real gross domestic product, or real GDP.

 However, it has weaknesses, as GDP disregards the value of the immaterial aspects of social welfare, such as the value of leisure time and the value of a clean environment.
-Furthermore, GDP does not account for the distribution of income among the population of the country.
-Thus it is not indicative for measuring income and wealth inequalities.
+Furthermore, GDP does not account for income distribution among the country's population.
+Thus it is not used for measuring income and wealth inequalities.

-Before 1991, the official economic indicator in the United States (as most of the other countries as well) was the Gross National Product (GNP) which is the total value of the national output produced by a country's residents regardless the place of production.
-The measure is firmly connected to the concept of GDP, the vital difference is that GDP is delineated by the country's border, but GNP is defined by its citizenship's activity.
+Before 1991, the official economic indicator in the United States (as in most other countries) was the Gross National Product (GNP) which is the total value of the national output produced by a country's residents regardless of the place of production.
+The measure is firmly connected to the concept of GDP.
+The vital difference is that the country's border delineates GDP, but the citizens' activities define GNP.

-William Petty is regarded as the very first person to contemplate the idea of calculating national income, the predecessor of the national production.
-In his article, published in 1691, he calculated the United Kingdom's national income by estimating consumption using an expected figure for daily per capita expenditure, and from an estimated population (Lepenies, 2016).
+William Petty is regarded as the first person to contemplate calculating national income, the predecessor of national production.
+In his article, published in 1691, he calculated the United Kingdom's national income by estimating consumption using an expected figure for daily per capita expenditure and from an estimated population (Lepenies, 2016).